ocornut/imgui/README.md

 - Standalone example applications using e.g. OpenGL/DirectX are provided in the examples/ folder.
 - We obviously needs better documentation!
 Consider contributing or becoming a [Patron](http://www.patreon.com/imgui) to promote this effort.

+<b>Why the odd dual naming, "dear imgui" vs "ImGui"?</b>

+The library started its life and is best known as "ImGui" only due to the fact that I didn't give it a proper name when I released it.
+However, the term IMGUI (immediate-mode graphical user interface) was coined before and is being used in variety of other situations.
+It seemed confusing and unfair to hog the name.
+To reduce the ambiguity without affecting existing codebases, I have decided on an alternate, longer name "dear imgui" that people can use to refer to this specific library in ambiguous situations.

 <b>How do I update to a newer version of ImGui?</b>
 <br><b>Can I have multiple widgets with the same label?
 Can I have widget without a label?
 (Yes)</b>
 <br><b>I integrated ImGui in my engine and the text or lines are blurry..</b>